Clive of India (film): Reception

-Andre Sennwald, critic for The New York Times, called the movie "a dignified and impressive historical drama which misses genuine distinction by a comfortable margin. ... the film divides its attentions—fatally, in the opinion of this reporter—between Clive's public triumphs and defeats [sic] and his intermittent quarrels with his wife, who wants him to settle down to the life of an English country gentleman."
+Andre Sennwald, critic for The New York Times, called the movie "a dignified and impressive historical drama which misses genuine distinction by a comfortable margin. ... the film divides its attentions—fatally, in the opinion of this reporter—between Clive's public triumphs and defeats and his intermittent quarrels with his wife, who wants him to settle down to the life of an English country gentleman."
 However, he thought that Colman "enacts the title rôle with vigor and conviction".

 It was the 18th most popular film at the British box office in 1935-36.